 Like any other important event, a divorce requires you to expend some degree of emotional energy.
 In some instances, your divorce could have been more or less a business transaction.

-Both you and your spouse agreed that it was in the best interests of each of you to move towards a separation and that getting it done and over with was necessary.
-If you all have children, splitting their time between the two of you may have been difficult but if the marriage wasn’t working then exposing the kids to that situation was not ideal either.
+Both you and your spouse agreed that it was in the best interests of each of you to move towards separation and that getting it done and over with was necessary.
+If you all have children, splitting their time between the two of you may have been challenging but if the marriage wasn't working, then exposing the kids to that situation was not ideal either.

-For whatever reason, your marriage stopped working and the divorce came about as a result of that.
-However, it was not an easy decision to come to and the divorce itself was painful.
+For whatever reason, your marriage stopped working, and the divorce came about due to that.
+However, it was not an easy decision to go to, and the divorce was painful.

-When you find yourself finally on the outside looking back in on a divorce that was recently resolved a healthy step to take is to examine the feelings and emotions you’ve felt as being real, justified and substantially important to your being able to succeed in life after your divorce.
+When you find yourself finally on the outside looking back in on a divorce that was recently resolved, a healthy step to take is to examine the feelings and emotions you've felt as being accurate, justified, and substantially crucial to your being able to succeed in life after your divorce.

-I can almost guarantee you that your divorce attorney did not talk to you much about emotions, feelings, and things of that nature during the divorce.
-The fact of the matter is that during a divorce there are so many circumstances at play that how you feel about a particular issue is something discussed much.
-This can lead to your inability or unwillingness to do so after a divorce as well.
+I can almost guarantee that your divorce attorney did not talk to you much about emotions, feelings, and things of that nature during the divorce.
+The fact of the matter is that there are so many circumstances at play during a divorce that how you feel about a particular issue is something discussed much.
+This can lead to your inability or unwillingness to do so after a divorce.

 Post-divorce counseling as a springboard into life as a single adult and parent

-Nobody would argue that your life has the ability to be just as happy, fruitful and meaningful as a divorced person than as a married person.
-In fact, it could have been that your marriage was the number one factor that held you back from being the person or parent that you could have been.
-Understanding this may be difficult, however, considering the many emotions that you are having to sort through now in the immediate aftermath of your divorce.
+Nobody would argue that your life can be just as happy, fruitful, and meaningful as a divorced person as a married person.
+It could have been that your marriage was the number one factor that held you back from being the person or parent that you could have been.
+However, understanding this may be difficult considering the many emotions you have to sort through now in the immediate aftermath of your divorce.

 How do you feel about your recently ended marriage?

 Divorce was not the desired end for your marriage when it began.
-Of that, I am fairly sure.
-The change in course in your life’s trajectory certainly justifies your wanting to reach out and talk to someone about your marriage, your family, the divorce and where you can go from here to ensure the mistakes that were made do not happen again.
+Of that, I am pretty sure.
+The change in course in your life's trajectory certainly justifies your wanting to reach out and talk to someone about your marriage, your family, the divorce, and where you can go from here to ensure the mistakes made do not happen again.

-Speaking to someone about your feelings can help you to identify what you need to do to improve yourself and work on being the sort of person and parent that you need to be now that you are divorced.
-If there are aspects to your life that you lost as a married person that you now want to rediscover a post-divorce counselor can help you to work on this as well.
+Speaking to someone about your feelings can help you identify what you need to do to improve yourself and work on being the sort of person and parent you need to be now that you are divorced.
+If there are aspects to your life that you lost as a married person that you now want to rediscover, a post-divorce counselor can help you work on this.

-For instance, did your divorce see you making changes to yourself that were intended to benefit your spouse more than you?
+For instance, did your divorce see you making changes to yourself intended to benefit your spouse more than you?
 Do you have interests or ideas that your spouse did not support?
-Talk to your counselor about those subjects and create a roadmap to achieving whatever personal or professional goals that you believe are important.
+Talk to your counselor about those subjects and create a roadmap to achieving whatever personal or professional goals you believe are essential.

 Children and divorce

-In the event that your children are experiencing hurt feelings or confusion surrounding their lives after you and your spouse divorce then you may be asking yourself how you can help them.
+If your children are experiencing hurt feelings or confusion surrounding their lives after you and your spouse divorce, then you may be asking yourself how you can help them.

-Children are able to attend post-divorce therapy sessions as well that can help them to deal with their own emotions and to assist in transitioning into a post-divorce family.
+Children can attend post-divorce therapy sessions that can help them deal with their own emotions and assist in transitioning into a post-divorce family.
 Their lives, like yours, will never be the same again.
-This doesn’t mean that they don’t have the ability to adapt and thrive in a new situation, though.
+However, this doesn't mean that they can't adapt and thrive in a new situation.

-Questions about divorce and life thereafter?
+Questions about divorce and life after that?
 Contact the Law Office of Bryan Fagan, PLLC

 A licensed family law attorney from our office can meet with you six days a week to discuss any questions you may have and to walk with you through the divorce process.
-A consultation is always free of charge and can help provide you with peace of mind during a time where you may feel like your world is turning upside down.
+A consultation is always free of charge and can help provide you with peace of mind when you may feel like your world is turning upside down.